thegauravthakur/blog/src/content/posts/how-javascript-array-works-internally.md

 ### Holey Elements

-Holey elements means that there are gaps in the array.
+Holey elements mean that there are gaps in the array.
 It represents the sparse array.
-These type of array will not be as performant as the packed array.
+These types of array will not be as performant as the packed array.

 ```javascript
 const foo = [1, 2, 3];